nicodewet/gambler/README.md

 - [reference blog](https://aws.amazon.com/blogs/compute/set-up-a-continuous-delivery-pipeline-for-containers-using-aws-codepipeline-and-amazon-ecs/)
 - [reference tut](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-cd-pipeline.html)

-I terms of the managed part, ideally there would be a squad that is responsible for the pipeline and no silo-ing.
+In terms of the managed part, ideally there would be a squad that is responsible for the pipeline and no silo-ing.
 That is, each squad member would be able to stand in for each other on the AWS front, Kotlin front or front-end front.

 Also, I would gradually enhance the capabilities of the pipeline and park e.g. blue/green deployment concerns.